 Calculate new member fees.
 If you added any new members and want them to be members before your new charter starts January 1.
 Use the worksheet below to calculate the total payment due.

 3. Applications for New Members.
-If you added new youth or adult members to your unit, the IR roster printout will be preceded by a list of new youth members, if any, and a list of new adult members, if any.
+If you added new youth or adult members to your unit:

 a.
 For each new youth member in the list: